 Immunization protects you from disease.Get protected, get immunized.

-This vaccine is given to people who are at risk for meningococcal disease (e.g., health problems, some lab workers).
-Talk to a public health nurse to find out if you can get the vaccine for free.
+Talk to a public health nurse to find out if you can get the Men-B vaccine for free.

-Even though you may have had a meningococcal vaccine in the past, you may still need Men-B to protect you from type B meningococcal disease.
+Even if you’ve had a meningococcal vaccine in the past, you may still need Men-B to protect you from type B meningococcal disease.

-After the recommended number of doses, between 67% and 100% of people have antibody levels that are considered protective.
-Protection may weaken over time.
+After the recommended number of doses, between 67% and 100% of people are protected.
+But protection may weaken over time.

-If you need the vaccine due to work (e.g., some lab workers), talk to your workplace health and safety department.
+If you need the vaccine because of your work (such as some lab workers), talk to your workplace health and safety department.

-Anyone who is eligible for free vaccine, should contact the public health office in their area.
+If you can get this vaccine for free, contact the public health office in your area.

-Reactions to the vaccine are usually mild and go away in a few days.
-They may include:
+There can be side effects from the Men-B vaccine, but they tend to be mild and go away in a few days.
+Side effects may include:

-It is important to stay for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

-Unusual reactions can happen.
-Call Health Link at 811 to report any unusual reactions.
+It’s rare to have a serious side effect.
+Call Health Link at 811 to report any serious or unusual side effects.

 You may not be able to have the vaccine if you: